 Easy to Use

 The Tabs3 Billing Matter Manager gives you a quick look into all of a client’s most important statistics and quick access to the features you use most.
-A client’s contact information, recent payments, work-in-process, accounts receivable balance, and fund account balance are neatly presented on screen.
+A client’s contact information, recent payments, write offs, work-in-process, accounts receivable balance, and fund account balance are neatly presented on screen.
 Tabs3 Billing Matter Manager also gives you customizable one-click access to the ten tasks you do most often.

 Track Your Time Easily